perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2021-2022 Semester 1.md

 **(ii) Briefly describe one pro and one con of enabling the scavenging option for a DNS Server.
 (6 marks)**

 **(iii) Briefly describe one advantage of using stub zone over forwarder for resolving DNS queries.
 (3 marks)**
+- The possible time of using a forwarder may be faster as DNS cache will be applicable in the stub zone
 -

 (b) The Best Practices Analyzer (BPA) runs pre-designed tests/scans against a target Windows Server and generates a report on its findings.
 These tests are grouped by different categories.